 The Surf Coast Trek is a fundraising event.
-Entrants are strongly encouraged to reach the minimum fundraising target of $250 for an individual or $1,000 for a team of four.
-We are confident that you can do it.
+Entrants are strongly encouraged to reach the minimum fundraising target of $250 for an individual, $500 for a team of two or $1,000 for a team of four.
+We are confident that you can do it!

 Can I fundraise more than the fundraising component of the entry fee?

 Absolutely!
 Trekkers are encouraged to raise more than the minimum fundraising component.
 Remember all funds raised will be divided equally between the Give Where You Live Foundation and Kids Plus Foundation.

 Is there a list of items that all participants must carry at all times?

 It is recommended that participants carry with them:

 - Water bottle (water and light refreshments e.g. fruit will be available at designated Rest Stops along the Trek)

 - Food and snacks (e.g. snack bars, banana) to get you through the Trek.